-How congress can help international students so rulings like this have less of an impact on their lives and on their community:
+How congress can help international students so future ICE rulings have less of an impact on their lives and on their community:

-- 1. Send a letter to the State Department asking for: - a.
-An alternative method to renew and emit F-1 visas, such as mail-in or electronic option while visa processing centers are closed during the pandemic. - b.
-A safe way under which students and researchers currently stranded in countries under a travel ban can return to the US, such as quarantining once they enter the country. - 2.
-Support domestic revalidation of F-type visas - a.
+- 1. Support domestic revalidation of F-type visas - a.
 Hold a hearing to find out what the State Department would need to allow for domestic revalidation. - b.
 Appropriate, as necessary, resources to enable F-type visa domestic revalidation. - c.
 Amend the 2002 Enhanced Border Security and Visa Entry Reform Act to close State Department loopholes disallowing domestic F-type visa renewal. - d.
 Important in times of public health crises and travel restrictions such as the COVID-19 outbreak. - e.
 Relieves financial burden on international students. - f.
-Prevents disruptions on their academic and research activities due to travel. - Encourage investigation on the increasing F-1 student visa and OPT processing delays. - 4.
-Oppose attempts to challenge the Optional Practical Training (OPT) and support efforts to expand this program. - 5.
+Prevents disruptions on their academic and research activities due to travel. - 2.
+Encourage investigation on the increasing F-1 student visa and OPT processing delays. - 3.
+Oppose attempts to challenge the Optional Practical Training (OPT) and support efforts to expand this program. - 4.
 Support an amendment to S. 386 / H.R.
 1044, the Fairness for High-Skilled Immigrants Act of 2019 that would prioritize applicants who have earned advanced degrees in the US: - a.
 Annually reserve half of all EB-2 visas for applicants who have - i.
 Earned advanced degrees from the United States and - ii.
-Have spent at least 5 years in the country. - 6.
+Have spent at least 5 years in the country. - 5.
 Support S. 1744 / H.R.
 4623, the Keep STEM Talent Act of 2019 that would support scientists who have earned advanced degrees in the US to stay in America after graduation.